ScoutEngineeringDay/SED-Web-Application/README.md

 ## First Time Setup

 1. Open Git Bash
+2. Install Django `pip install Django==1.10.2`
+  * if it does not recognize pip you need to add the Python bin folder to Environment Variable PATH.
-2. Open location of source code `cd /locationofcode/sed`
+3. Open location of source code `cd /locationofcode/sed`
-3. Setup the Database `python manage.py makemigrations`
+4. Setup the Database `python manage.py makemigrations`
-4. Apply Database `python manage.py migrate`
+5. Apply Database `python manage.py migrate`
-5. Run the server `python manage.py runserver`
+6. Run the server `python manage.py runserver`
-6. Go to [http://localhost:8000/](http://localhost:8000/) in browser
+7. Go to [http://localhost:8000/](http://localhost:8000/) in browser

 ## Useful Django Commands

-When database have been altered: `python manage.py makemigrations` When database alter has occured and need update: `python manage.py migrate` To run the machine on localhost port 8000: `python manage.py runserver` This will create you an admin level account: `python manage.py createsuperuser`
+- When database have been altered: `python manage.py makemigrations`
+- When database alter has occured and need update: `python manage.py migrate`
+- To run the machine on localhost port 8000: `python manage.py runserver`
+- This will create you an admin level account: `python manage.py createsuperuser`

 ## URLs: